cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   SOL_power_loss_fraction
     Fraction of power entering a scrape-off-layer flux tube which is lost (radiated or cross-field transported) before reaching the divertor target.

+  Spitzer_conduction_reduction_factor
+    Multiplication factor on kappa_e0 to account for kinetic effects on reduced conduction

   spitzer_resistivity
     Plasma loop collisional resistivity.